ArashPartow/exprtk/readme.txt

 (a) If-Statement
-This version  of the  conditional statement  returns the  value of the consequent expression when the  condition expression is true,  else it will require a quiet NaN value as its result.
+This version  of the  conditional statement  returns the  value of the consequent expression when the  condition expression is true,  else it will return a quiet NaN value as its result.

    Example 1:
    x := if (y < z) y + 3;